 What alternate universe had my friends come from where rules were made to be broken, only to later become raucous stories told over too many beers and margaritas?
 It irked me to no end that I loved to tell stories so much but had so few of my own to share.
 I wondered what my childhood might have been like with a friend like Audrey by my side.

 When I wasn’t busy following my grandfather around town on business, I was hanging out with my grandmother at the bridge table or helping her pull weeds in her flower garden.
-I spent two weeks at a local equine camp run by a much younger Sam (a mustache not yet gone gray), where I learned to clean stalls, groom horses and fall in love with riding.
+I spent two weeks of every summer at a local equine camp run by a much younger Sam (a mustache not yet gone gray), where I learned to clean stalls, groom horses and fell in love with riding.

-The camp closed years ago while I was in high school, but Sam keeps a few horses at his stable.
-He gives private riding lessons throughout the year mainly to “city” kids from neighboring towns.
+The camp closed years ago while I was still in high school, but Sam still keeps a few horses so he can give private riding lessons throughout the year to kids from Tomahawk Hill as well as neighboring towns.

-By fifteen, I was working at my grandfather’s diner off Main Street, serving up hamburgers and old-fashioned malts, getting initiated into all the local gossip, saw the full picture regarding my grandparents’ standing within the community.
+By fifteen, I was working at my grandfather’s diner off Main Street, serving up hamburgers and old-fashioned malts, getting initiated into all the local gossip.
+I got a pretty comprehensive education about people.
+That’s also the summer I began to see the fuller picture regarding my grandparents’ standing within the community.
 There was a lot I didn't understand back then, but I got the gist.
 My grandparents continually pushed for change and growth, but the planning and economic growth directors consistently pushed against the kinds of projects my grandfather proposed.
-Sure, my grandfather had won battles, but the victories were small in the length of years he’d fought them.
+Sure, they’d won battles, but the victories were small in the length of years they’d fought them.

 At my grandfather’s funeral, neither director met my eyes; their mumbled condolences devoid of any comfort because their words were soaked in regret.
 I’d glared at the tops of their balding heads until they’d shuffled past.
 Even now, a full year after my grandfather’s death, the thought of returning to Tomahawk Hill and facing any of the folks there twisted my insides into knots.

 No. I wouldn’t be back.
-And if this crazy idea of Audrey’s to give my grandfather’s projects new life didn’t work, I would get my grandmother out of that-- doomed for extinction of a town-- and into a sunny future in LA, with me.
+And if this crazy idea of Audrey’s to give my grandfather’s projects new life didn’t work, I would convince my grandmother to leave that-- doomed for extinction of a town-- and into a sunny future in LA, with me.